Drew Drew Jones, Nicholas Owens, Climate Interactive

 Teaching Tips | Science | Pedagogy |

-- One of a suite of simulations designed to help convey the challenge of reducing emissions and how various reduction scenarios will play out on sea level and temperature.
+- One of a suite of simulations designed to help convey the challenge of reducing atmospheric CO2 and how various reduction scenarios will play out on sea level and temperature.

 - There is no specific teacher's guide for this animation.
 Interested educators will need to refer to material on the C-ROADS simulator that was used to develop the outputs.
 See: http://climateinteractive.org/simulations/C-ROADS/overview.

 About the Science